 We often presume that others do not have our best interests at heart.
 Sometimes they don’t.
-But you sabotage any honest communication with someone you presume to be stupid, duped or ill intentioned.
-Presuming good will is not agreeing with an other’s beliefs or values.
-It means that you grant that others are clear thinking and good hearted unless proven otherwise.
+But you sabotage any honest communication with someone you presume to be stupid, duped, or ill-intentioned.
+Presuming good will is not agreeing with someone else’s beliefs or values.
+It means that you grant that others are clear-thinking and good hearted unless proven otherwise.

 Acknowledge the Differences